The Elements of Poor Moral Character and the Solutions Provided by Islam I

 Allah’s Messenger (ﷺ) said, “Verily, one of the worst slanders is to claim falsely to be the son of someone other than one’s real father, or to claim to have had a dream one has not had, or to attribute to me what I have not said.[7]

-Eating into other people’s earnings without their consent is unethical and unfair.
-Taking advantage of others without giving them a fair share of the profits is a form of theft.
-This attitude is negative for the persons whose earnings are being taken and can result in financial hardship for them.
+Consuming others’ earnings without consent is unethical and unjust.
+Exploitation without providing a fair share of the profits is tantamount to theft.
+This behavior adversely affects those whose earnings are taken and can result in financial hardship for them.

 The Qur’ân says: